India's Nayara buys Urals after 1 yr; IOC books another 3 mln bbls

 Sovcomflot was blacklisted by the United States last month.
 Britain and Canada also banned vessels flagged, operated or owned by Russia from docking at their ports.

-Nayara, in which trader Trafigura and Russia's VTB Bank also has a stake, operates a 400,000 barrels per day refinery at Vadinar in western Gujarat state, and previously bought Urals in March 2021, according to Refinitiv data.
+Nayara, in which trader Trafigura and Russia's UCP Investment Group also have a stake, operates a 400,000 barrels per day refinery at Vadinar in western Gujarat state, and previously bought Urals in March 2021, according to Refinitiv data.

 Marshall Island-flagged Freud, managed by TMS Tanker Ltd and carrying about 1.14 million barrels of Urals, will reach Vadinar on March 30, while Moskovsky Prospect loaded with 725,380 barrels is expected to arrive on April 17, Refinitiv flow shows.